 Conclusion:

 For the foregoing reasons, the Plaintiff respectfully requests that the Court deny the Defendant's Motion to Dismiss and grant the relief requested in the Amended Complaint.
-The Plaintiff has suffered financial harm as a result of the Defendant's fraudulent behavior, and the Defendant should be held liable for its conduct.
+The Plaintiff has suffered financial harm as a result of the Defendant's fraudulent behavior, and the Defendant should be held liable for their conduct.
 The Plaintiff is entitled to the property free and clear of any encumbrances and to damages for the harm suffered.

 Dated this _21___ day of February 2023.